 My experiences in the classroom and as a technology resource have taught me the importance of empowering students to explore the classroom and the world around them while equipping them with the skills to problem solve and use critical thinking.
 A language arts teacher at the core, I see the importance of embedding reading and writing in all we do and strive to elevate student voice every day.
 I hope my energy and enthusiasm towards my content and the learning process inspires my students and makes my classroom fun.

-I have two children who attend Chance School, Lucy in the Fours and William in the Twos, and my husband and I are both Virginia Chance School alumni!
+I have two children who attend Chance School, Lucy in the Kindergarten and William in the Threes, and my husband and I are both Virginia Chance School alumni!
 I volunteer in the NICU at Norton Women's and Children’s Hospital to provide support to families in the NICU and encourage them on their journey once they are home.
-I am excited for this new chapter as the Technology Specialist and look forward to being a part of the wonderful learning and discovery that takes place everyday at Virginia Chance School.
+I am excited to continue this new chapter as the Technology Specialist and look forward to being a part of the beautiful learning and discovery that takes place every day at Virginia Chance School.